Sabiralidyd786/smsbomber/README.md

 - Python version greater than or equal to 3.4 is installed
 - pip is installed for Python 3

-Install `tbomb` package by running:
+Install `sbomb` package by running:

 ```shell script
 pip3 install tbomb
 ```

-Run TBomb by just typing:
+Run SBomb by just typing:
 ```shell script
 tbomb
 ```